natashagils/project3/README.md

 # Synopsis
 This is a war drinking card app for two players to play against each other and the loser is prompted to drink a random drink.
 The game also has a chat element, where the two players can chat with each other.
 The app uses ReactJS, Node and Express, MongoDB and is also deployed in Heroku.

+The project also uses Socket.io for the two-way chat functionality and Passport for user authentication.

 # User Story

 AS A game player looking for a fun party game online,